Hero of Sparta II

-Hero of Sparta II is an action-adventure game developed and published by Gameloft for the iOS and Bada.
+Hero of Sparta II is an action-adventure game developed by Gameloft Barcelona and published by Gameloft for the iOS and Bada.
 It was released on 29 July 2010 and is a sequel to the 2008 game Hero of Sparta.
 The game follows the player's efforts as Argos, an ancient Greek king, as he attempts to save the city of Sparta from the demonic armies of Hades.

 Story

 The game begins where its predecessor left off, as Argos emerges from the Underworld on his ship.
 As he sets sail towards Sparta, Hades suddenly appears in the sky, and threatens that should Argos set foot in Sparta, the armies of the Underworld will be unleashed and will destroy Argos' world.
 Argos nevertheless attempts to defy Hades, and continues forwards to the shores.
 As Hades had warned, demonic creatures shoot up from the ground as soon as Argos steps off his ship.

 Argos makes his way back to the city, which is being completely destroyed by a large Manticore.
 Argos hunts the beast through Sparta before eventually confronting and brutally slaying it in the city theatre.
 However, Hades informs Argos that the Manticore attack was only the beginning of an endless torment, and that he must seek out Selene, the goddess of the moon, if he wishes to undo what he did.

 Argos travels to Selene's temple, but finds that it is submerged deep beneath a lake.
 Selene appears before Argos and tells him that draining the lake will be his first great test.
 Argos travels around the lake and manages to drain the lake using a large pipeline system, on his way finding a pair of golden wings.
 He then proceeds to enter the temple, where he finds the Crown of Meteors.
 Selene appears again and says that the Crown and the wings were two of several items that he must find on his quest, and that she can guide him no longer.
 However, she tells him that Pegasus is locked up at the bottom of the temple, and that Argos must release him in order to carry on.
 Argos finds and releases Pegasus before evacuating the temple; however, he first has to escape from the Guardian, a gigantic water entity, as it attempts to stop him from leaving with Pegasus.